Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 The init function is called x__init() where x is a placeholder.
 It takes no arguments, is impure and returns a value of type of your choice.
 This type is your process' memory slot -- the only mutable state your process has access to.

 The message handler is named like your process, takes two arguments: the current state of your memory, of type T and a message to process.
-It's am impure function.
+It's an impure function.
 It returns the next state of it's memory.
 The memory type must be the same between the init and message handler functions.
 It's usually a struct that represents the top level of your process' entire state.

-The message is represented as a json for now.
-This is a workaround until there is a proper sumtype feature in Floyd.
+The message is represented an any type you chose.

 ```